-We invite three types of submissions: technical papers, talk proposals and dataset proposals:
+We invite two types of submissions: technical papers and talk proposals:

 - Technical papers should contain novel, previously unpublished material related to the topics of the conference and should be limited to 8 pages with unlimited pages for references.
 The papers accepted will be presented either orally in single track sessions or as posters.

 - Talk proposals should be 2 pages long and describe the content of a half-hour long talk giving a tutorial-style overview of academic work on a certain topic, or present hands-on experience from addressing the TTO challenges in the real world.